 Rather than niching down your audience targeting, you go simpler and broader with your targeting and really focus your wins with creatives.
 In doing so, you significantly reduce your CPMs which in turn reduce your CPCs (cost per click), which in turn helps reduce your CPAs.

 With this in mind, let’s start off with the first Facebook Power 5 tactic: Account Simplification.

 Like I said earlier, the days of hyper-granulation are over.
-Whether that’s creating Facebook campaigns by specific placements, specific niche audiences, or specific demographics, hyper-targeting your Facebook campaigns isn’t how you’re going to find success moving into 2020.
+Whether that’s creating Facebook campaigns by specific placements, specific niche audiences, or specific demographics, hyper-targeting your Facebook campaigns isn’t how you’re going to find success.

 Those tactics may have worked well in the past, but they’re no longer strategies that help you scale.
 On top of that, they also cause unnecessary redundancies and confusion.

 By simplifying your account structure with fewer campaigns and ad sets you’re allowing Facebook’s algorithm to test (in real-time) which placements, audiences, and ad creatives are driving performance.

 So, what does account simplification actually look like?

-Every advertiser has their own set of nuances, challenges, and unique problems to face.
+Every advertiser has its own set of nuances, challenges, and unique problems to face.
 So there’s not really one “catch-all” method of account structure.

 With that said, most B2C advertisers can follow a simplified account structure that has 3 or 4 campaigns max.
 What does this look like?
 A little something like the outline below: